 You’ve just finished up your routine cleaning at the dentist, when you learn you have a cavity.
 Not exactly the news you wanted to hear, we know.
 The dentist says you need a filling—but is that really necessary?

 Absolutely.
-Just because cavities are an incredibly common dental issue (over 90% of adults have one), doesn’t mean they aren’t a serious one.
+Just because tooth cavities, or dental caries, are an incredibly common dental issue (over 90% of adults have one), doesn’t mean they aren’t a serious one.
 What exactly is a cavity?
 It’s an area where a tooth has started to decay.

 The problem—teeth can’t heal themselves.
 If you have a cavity, it won’t get better.
 In fact, it will only get worse, more painful, more expensive, and more complicated to fix.
 So even if it’s not painful, a cavity is always serious.

 Fortunately, the solution is simple, and usually covered by insurance.
 A filling is a small (and nowadays painless) treatment that will keep you smiling and your mouth healthy.

 Want to know more about fillings?
 We can fill you in.
 Fillings are a treatment for cavities, so let’s start at the beginning.

 “A dental filling is a simple, safe treatment used to restore a tooth that has been damaged due to a cavity,” says Tend Chief Dental Officer Dr. Chris Salierno.
 “We use a special material to fill the hole left by a cavity and return your tooth to its original condition.”